UMD-CS-STICs/389Lspring18/codelabs/codelab-02/README.md

 ![Credits Page](../../../media/codelabs/codelab-02/credits.png)

+If you're concerned about how much you're using, there's more information [here](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/tracking-free-tier-usage.html).

+*AWS Educate grants students access to $100 in credit to pay for services not covered under the free tier.*

 #### AWS GUI

 This class will use a combination of the CLI and the GUI (referred to as the AWS Management Console, or just the AWS console).
-It's a good idea to become familiar with it now, as it can be a useful tool to verify that things are working as you expect.
+You can do everything you can do in the GUI via the CLI, but the goal is to get you comfortable with each as we'll use both throughout the class.

 The two keys components to understand here are how to access different services, and how to change between regions.

 You can see the full list of services from the "Services" dropdown in the top-left corner:

 ![Services Tab](../../../media/codelabs/codelab-02/services.png)

-You can also use either search bar to locate services.

 To see which region you are currently in, look for the region tab in the top-right corner: